 S.S.
 Valley Camp: Continuing east one block, you will come upon the museum ship S.S.
 Valley Camp.
 This retired ore freighter sits at a permanent dock and features numerous displays of the maritime heritage of Sault Ste.
 Marie.
-Be sure and visit both the huge fresh-water aquarium, as well as the Edmund Fitzgerald exhibit; one of the finest you’ll find anywhere.
-On display here are the only major artifacts ever recovered from the shipwreck, two of its lifeboats.
+Be sure to visit both the huge fresh-water aquarium, as well as the Edmund Fitzgerald exhibit, one of the finest you’ll find anywhere.
+On display here are the only major artifacts ever recovered from the shipwreck: two of its lifeboats.

 Soo Locks Boat Tour: Adjacent to the S.S.
 Valley Camp is the Soo Locks Boat Tour Dock #2 (Dock #1 is located about three-quarters of a mile further east.)
 While you are here, grab your camera and hop aboard a ‘locks boat’ for a two-hour, narrated tour that actually takes you through the Soo Locks.
 In the summer season, tour boats also schedule very popular evening dinner cruises and lighthouse tours.

 Downtown Shopping: Looking for souvenirs, household goods, specialty or convenience items?
 Many businesses, especially tourist shops, are located on Portage Avenue across from the Soo Locks Park.
 Often called ‘Fudgie Row’ by locals, the Portage Avenue shops offer both mementos and our legendary homemade fudge.